-See "Third-party driver coexistence" on page 85.
+See "Third-party driver coexistence" on page 91.

-Changing the disk-naming scheme
+Changing the disk device naming scheme

 You can either use enclosure-based naming for disks or the operating system's naming scheme.
-ProductNameShort commands display device names according to the current naming scheme.
+DMP commands display device names according to the current naming scheme.

 The default naming scheme is enclosure-based naming (EBN).

-When you use DMP with native volumes, the disk naming scheme must be EBN, and the use avid attribute must be on.
+When you use DMP with native volumes, the disk naming scheme must be EBN, the use avid attribute must be on, and the persistence attribute must be set to yes.